 Being a freshman is hard.
 COVID didn’t help.

 Talk about being a freshman!
-The transition from middle school to high school is traditionally nerve-wracking and difficult experience.
+The transition from middle school to high school is traditionally a nerve-wracking and difficult experience.
 The global pandemic made it all the more difficult for incoming first-year students to be involved in the RE Upper School community.
 Inevitably, the freshman class of 2024 has been robbed of a conventional first-year experience.

 Ms. Kate Bloomfield, a freshman advisor, said the biggest challenge for freshman this year was “starting the year remotely, particularly for the new students.”
 Many freshman initially missed out on in-person opportunities to forge connections with one another and collaborate, as well as the direct academic and emotional support they could get from teachers.
 “I truly believe that face-to-face contact is much better than remote learning.
 Seeing someone in person makes a huge difference.
 There is something missing when classes are fully remote,” Ms. Bloomfield said.